By Ruth Doherty

 And, don't worry, an outdoor kitchen is not just for summer; by adding warming features like fire pits or patio heaters and layering up with cosy blankets, you can ooze all the hygge vibes and use your outdoor kitchen all year round.

-HOW TO INSTALL AN OUTDOOR KITCHEN
+HOW TO BUILD AN OUTDOOR KITCHEN

 We've teamed up with a host of experts to bring you top tips on the best way to create your outdoor kitchen for a stylish new garden space.